 Even the RGB hall-sensing joysticks make an appearance, this time just a bit bigger to provide a wider range of motion and more precise and sensitive feedback.

 The upcoming handheld also takes after the Pocket S, with both being powered by the Qualcomm Snapdragon G3x Gen 2 gaming platform.
-Where the handheld sets itself apart is with its massive over 8000mAh battery.
-This makes it one of the largest battery-capacity Android devices on the market.
+The device sets itself apart with its massive over 8000mAh battery, making it one of the largest battery-capacity Android devices on the market.

 The Pocket EVO is available now via the IndieGoGo page.
 An Early Bird price for the 128GB version is set at $389, with the official retail price at $499.
 The 1TB version has an Early Bird price of $589.
 The official retail price of this top-end model is $759.